eclipse-che/che-docs/src/main/_docs/tutorials/tutorial-multi-machine.md

 Examining the code above you will see our two runtime machines "db" and "dev-machine".
 Every workspace requires a [machine]({{base}}{{site.links["ws-machines"]}}) named "dev-machine".

 In the recipe the `depends_on` parameter of the "dev-machine" allows it to connect to the "db" machine MySQL process' port 3306.
-The "dev-machine" configures it's MySQL client connection in the projects source code at `src/main/resources/spring/data-access.properties`.
+The "dev-machine" configures its MySQL client connection in the projects source code at `src/main/resources/spring/data-access.properties`.
 The url is defined by `jdbc.url=jdbc:mysql://db:3306/petclinic` which uses the database machine's name "db" and the MySQL server default port 3306.

 Port 3306 is exposed in the "db" machines Dockerfile during build but is not required for "dev-machine" to connect to it.
 Exposing port 3306 is done to provide access to database that is external to "db" machine network via a random ephemeral port assigned by docker.
 The "dev-machine" by setting `depends_on: - db` creates a private network that allows it use of "db" machine's name as hostname and port 3306 without having to determine the ephemeral port docker assigned.